Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Moving out of Oregon:

-- Check reciprocity laws in new state
+- Check reciprocity laws where you are moving

-- Some states accept non-resident Oregon CHL
+- Some states accept a non-resident Oregon CHL

 Common Renewal Questions